 Federal Reduction in Force Lawyers

-A Federal Reduction In Force, or RIF, occurs when an agency abolishes one or more positions.
-Agencies must follow strict OPM RIF Guidelines, and Federal employees affected by RIFs have numerous rights and options available to them before, during and after the process.
-If you are a Federal employee facing the difficult situation of a Reduction In Force, we have provided the below general information about rights, benefits and entitlements to all Federal employees affected by a RIF, but this information is general in nature and we strongly recommend you consult with one of our Federal employment attorneys about your specific situation.
+A Reduction In Force, or RIF, occurs when a federal agency decides to abolish one or more positions of employment.
+During a RIF, agencies must follow strict OPM Guidelines, and federal employees affected by Reductions in Force have numerous rights and procedures available to them before, during and after the process, all of which come under the purview of the Merit Systems Protection Board.
+If you are a federal employee in an agency going through or about to go through a Reduction In Force, we have provided general information below about your rights, benefits and entitlements.
+Please keep in mind this information is general in nature: we strongly encourage you to consult with one of our MSPB attorneys to get information specific to your unique situation.
+At Melville Johnson PC we have been defending federal employees during RIF procedures for over twenty-five years – we are here to fight for you!

 How Does An Agency Determine Which Employees To Terminate?